T5ive/Tools-Injector-Mod-Menu/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

 **Only bug reports from Canary builds will be accepted.**
 **Failed compilation issues**, upload both settings.json and logs.
 **Tools Injector Mod Menu issues**, explain how it went wrong.
 **Theme issues**, upload your theme.

+**Describe the bug**
+- (A clear and concise description of what the bug is)

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+- (A clear and concise description of what you expected to happen)

+**Tools Injector Mod Menu Version**
+-

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS]
+ - Windows Version:

 **Additional context**
-Add any other context about the problem here.
+- (Add any other context about the problem here)